Four-alarm fire at lumber yard on Seattle’s Ship Canal still smoldering

 Seattle Fire Department spokesperson Kristin Tinsley said firefighters are working to put out hot spots — embers or smoldering fires that could cause the fire to reignite.
 Tinsley said it could take up to several days to fully extinguish a fire this large.

-The buildings and sheds affected by Saturday night’s fire belong to Northwest Millwork and Gascoigne Lumber.
+The buildings and sheds affected by Saturday night’s fire are leased by Northwest Millwork and Gascoigne Lumber.
 Two of the structures collapsed.
-The Fire Department confirmed with the warehouse owners on the scene that the contents of the warehouses were primarily lumber and reported that the large amount of combustible materials caused the fire to spread quickly.
+Seattle Fire confirmed with the warehouse owners on the scene that the contents of the warehouses were primarily lumber and reported that the large amount of combustible materials caused the fire to spread quickly.

 There were no reports of occupants inside any of the five structures; however, firefighters have not been able to search the buildings to confirm.
+Tom Davis, president of Gascoigne Lumber, said that all 20 employees were accounted for.

 Fire investigators were on the scene Sunday evaluating the area and waiting to begin an investigation.
-There is no preliminary information on what may have caused the fire.

 “Fire investigators will be working to see what the structural integrity is and what areas of the scene they can actually go into,” said Tinsley.
 “Then they’ll start their investigations.”